 “I hope you have not allowed her to see that face!”

-“Now I am serious,” Mouse said.
-“Get me some good clothes and a haircut, and I won’t look so thirteenish.
+“Now I am serious,” Mouse said, entirely seriously.
+“Get me some good clothes and a haircut, and I will look something approaching my age.
 Trust me, I can seduce her.”

 “I am not going to rear your get,” Grimme said flatly.

 “Grimme,” his father said gravely, “either do it or let Philippe do it.
-Bloody hell, summon Aldwyn, as she will make his heart stop and he knows how to seduce a woman.”
+Bloody hell, summon Aldwyn, as we all know how he feels about brunettes.
+She will make his heart stop and he knows how to seduce a woman.”

 Thoroughly chastened, Grimme took his leave and trod heavily up the stairs and then up another flight to Emelisse’s chambers.
 He walked in to find her with her maidservant brushing her long flaxen hair.
-The handprint bruises on her fair skin were already starting to form from her throat to jawbones to cheekbones, and she was holding cool cloths to her face.
+The finger-shaped bruises on her fair skin were already starting to form from her chin to jawbones to cheekbones, and she was holding cool cloths to her face.

 “Begone,” he said to the maidservant with a wave of his hand.
 As soon as she left, he growled, “Do not ever gainsay me again.
-That display you put on embarrassed me.”
+You embarrassed me.”

 Emelisse sniffed.
 “You are angry because I showed you your wife’s weaknesses.”

-“Don’t challenge her to lift you out of her chair with one hand, and maybe she wouldn’t have to show her ‘weakness,’” he sneered.
+“Don’t challenge her to lift you out of her chair with one hand, and mayhap she wouldn’t have to show her ‘weakness,’” he sneered.

 “Is that what she told you?
 That I dared her to?”